-Succession planning also benefits employees, boosting their confidence, involvement, and motivation as they strengthen their competencies and enhance their careers.
+Succession planning also benefits people, boosting their confidence, involvement, and motivation as they strengthen their competencies and enhance their careers.

-HR leaders must ensure that the succession plan satisfies company needs and employee career objectives.
-The following steps can promote an effective succession plan that promotes employee-employer alignment:
+HR leaders must ensure that the succession plan satisfies company needs and people’s career objectives.
+The following best practices can help you create an effective succession plan that promotes employee-employer alignment:

-- Design a strategy.
-The strategy should outline the objectives and method, so HR leaders can: determine which jobs to train for, the individuals to include in the pipeline, the training materials and resources, different educational approaches to use, the desired outcome of the program, the budget, and the timeline.
+- Design a succession planning strategy.
+The strategy should outline objectives and methods HR leaders will use to determine which jobs to train for, the individuals to include in the pipeline, the training materials and resources, different educational approaches to use, the desired outcome of the program, the budget, and the timeline.

 - Begin with a trial program.
 Instead of jumping into the water unprepared, HR leaders can get their feet wet by initiating an experimental succession plan.
 This introductory program can integrate a smaller pool of individuals as HR tests the waters.

-- Evaluate employee competencies.
-By assessing employee skills and knowledge, HR leaders can make educated, smart decisions regarding filling positions.
+- Evaluate people’s competencies.
+By assessing people’s skills and knowledge, HR leaders can make educated decisions regarding filling positions.

 - Implement a learning and development program.
 A learning and development program nurtures a growth-oriented culture.
-Integrating various learning methods into the work culture enables employees to receive the training they need to assume new positions.
+Integrating various learning methods into the work culture gives people the training they need to assume new positions.

 - Assess the results.
 HR leaders should use key succession planning metrics to analyze the program’s effectiveness following its completion.